 A typical full-time student carries 12 credits per term.
 Students taking fewer than 12 credits per term may be classified as part-time students.
-Students desiring to take more than 16 credits per term need permission from the Program Director and then the Dean of their school for final approval.
+Students desiring to take more than 16 credits per term need permission from the Program Director and the Vice President of Academic Affairs for final approval.
 Dropping below six credits may result in a loss or reduction of financial aid.